malikaag/itp404-final-project-ember/README.md

 # Project

+This project will be an application that manages where you'd like to travel in the world.
+I plan to incorporate the google maps API and create pins wherever the user specifies is a desired location.

 This README outlines the details of collaborating on this Ember application.
 A short introduction of this app could easily go here.